Aubrey McClendon: American Energy Partners, LP

-McClendon was a public proponent of natural gas, fracking and shale drilling throughout his career.
-In an appearance on 60 Minutes in 2010, McClendon argued a case for natural gas as a clean fuel and a significant job-creating industry.
-He defended the natural gas and oil industry's use of hydraulic fracturing techniques for well completion.
-Later that year, he was quoted saying, "We have found something that can liberate us from the influence of OPEC, that can put several million Americans back to work, liberate us from four-dollar gasoline."
+In April 2013, McClendon founded American Energy Partners, LP, a hydrocarbon exploration company based in Oklahoma City.
+In 2013 and 2014, McClendon hired more than 600 employees, mostly from Chesapeake Energy, and raised equity and debt commitments of approximately $15 billion.
+The company was liquidated after the death of McClendon.

 Federal indictment for violating antitrust laws

 On March 1, 2016, a federal grand jury indicted McClendon for violating antitrust laws, with conspiring to suppress prices paid for oil and natural gas leases by allegedly rigging the bidding process.
 The indictment says he orchestrated a conspiracy in which two oil and gas companies colluded not to bid against each other for the purchase of leases in northwestern Oklahoma.
 The conspiracy he is suspected of was orchestrating a scheme between two large energy companies, which are not named in the indictment, that was conducted from December 2007 through March 2012.
 According to the indictment, the companies would decide ahead of time who would win bids, with the winner then allocating an interest in the leases to the other company, eliminating open competitive bidding with landowners.
-One of the unnamed companies in the indictment turned out to be SandRidge Energy, Inc. according to Bloomberg News.
+One of the unnamed companies in the indictment was SandRidge Energy.
 The United States Justice Department said this was the first case resulting from a continuing federal antitrust investigation into price fixing, bid rigging and other anticompetitive conduct in the oil and natural gas industry.
 In 2015, Chesapeake Energy settled charges of antitrust, fraud, and racketeering violations out of court, by agreeing to pay $25 million as compensation to landowners with leases.

 After his indictment McClendon released a statement denying all charges, arguing that for 35 years he has worked to create jobs and help Oklahoma's economy while providing plentiful energy for the entire country.
-"The charge that has been filed against me today is wrong and unprecedented, I have been singled out as the only person in the oil and gas industry in over 110 years since the Sherman Act became law to have been accused of this crime in relation to joint bidding on leasehold."
-William Baer, then Assistant Attorney General of the United States Justice Department Antitrust Division in the Obama administration, said "His actions put company profits ahead of the interests of leaseholders entitled to competitive bids for oil and gas rights on their land.
-Executives who abuse their positions as leaders of major corporations to organize criminal activity must be held accountable for their actions."

 McClendon maintained his innocence, but died the next day, March 2, 2016, in a single-occupant single-vehicle crash when he drove his SUV at 88 mph into a concrete bridge embankment.